Sinéad Keenan: Television

 After appearing in Sunburn, she played the character Farrah Phelan in Irish soap opera Fair City for a year.
 Keenan has stated she would return to Fair City, as another character.

-Keenan left Fair City amid fears of becoming type-cast, and moved on to film the movie On the Nose with Cracker actor Robbie Coltrane.
+Keenan left Fair City amid fears of becoming typecast, and moved on to film the movie On the Nose with Cracker actor Robbie Coltrane.
 Her next television role was as Lisa Cassidy in short-lived Irish sitcom The Cassidys.

 Keenan then went on to have guest roles in Murder City, Taggart and Doctors, along with starring in movies Conspiracy of Silence and Trouble with Sex, before landing the role of Kelly Hawkins in ITV's Moving Wallpaper, which ran for two series.

 Following this, Keenan played Nina Pickering in Toby Whithouse's Being Human.
-The actress, and her chemistry with on-screen boyfriend Russell Tovey, was so well-liked by Whithouse that he edited the storyline to keep Keenan's character in the show.
-The character of Nina was retained for the second and third series; in the latter Keenan was upgraded to a main cast member.

 Following her success in Being Human, Keenan has had guest roles in Victoria Wood's Mid Life Christmas, Agatha Christie's Poirot, Silent Witness, and David Tennant's final episodes of Doctor Who.

 In March 2018, Keenan won the Royal Television Society Programme Award for Actor (Female) for her role as Melanie Jones in Little Boy Blue.
 In April 2018, it was announced that she had been nominated for a Leading Actress BAFTA TV Award for the same role.

-Keenan had a starring role in the Jimmy McGovern and Gillian Juckes drama Care, shown on BBC One on 9 December 2018.
+Keenan had a starring role in the Jimmy McGovern and Gillian Juckes drama Care, broadcast on BBC One in December 2018.

 In April 2021, it was announced that Keenan would be starring in the two-part BBC One drama Three Families, which will focus on abortion in Northern Ireland.
 It was filmed in Northern Ireland in 2020.

 Keenan appears in series 5 and 6 of ITV's crime drama Unforgotten as DCI Jessica James.